 Maxim Healthcare is a home healthcare company that provides nursing services for families in Tallahassee and the Big Bend Area.
 We work with both the family and physician to develop a plan of care that is tailored to meet the individual's needs.
 Maxim employs Certified Nursing Assistants, Licensed and Registered nurses to provide services around the clock 24 hours a day, 7 days a week.
-Serving Bay County to Taylor County.
-Commercial Insurance, Government Insurance, Long-term care insurance, Medicaid Managed Care Plans, age-disabled Medicaid waiver and private pay accepted.
+Commercial Insurance, Government Insurance, Long-term care insurance, Medicaid Managed Care Plans, agedisabled Medicaid waiver and private pay accepted.
+We also serve Bay, Calhoun, Franklin, Gadsden, Gulf, Holmes, Jackson, Jefferson, Leon, Liberty, Madison, Taylor, Wakulla, and Washington counties.